Status: Rare regular spring migrant east, rare casual central and west. Uncommon regular fall migrant east, rare casual central and west.

 Migration occurs in May, although there are two later reports, 19 Jun 1974 Perkins Co and 26 Jun 1957 Scotts Bluff Co (see Comments).
 Bay-breasted Warbler is somewhat cyclical in its spring occurrence, probably reflective of cycles in numbers of spruce budworms (Robbins 2018).
 In the decade 1982-91 it was reported only in 1982 and 1991, but since then it has been reported each year since 1993.

-In 2018 no fewer than 19 were reported 11-16 May, and 12 in 2014 during 8-17 May, compared with the previous high count of four in a season; all reports both years were from the east.
+In 2020, as many as 20 were reported 10-25 May, and in 2018 another good total of 19 were reported 11-16 May, compared with the previous high count of four in a season; all reports both years were from the east.

 - High Counts: 4 at Fontenelle Forest, Sarpy Co 14 May 2016, 3 there 17 May 2014, and 3 there 12 May 2018.